-It was a mix of starting to draw at a young age and being interested in commanding peoples attention.
-Surely enough by combining these two passions made the human centered designer I am today!
+It was a mix of starting to draw at a young age and being interested in commanding people's attention.
+With stints as a graphic designer and illustrator, I found my skills perfectly aligning with UX design.
+Surely enough, combining these two passions made me the human-centered designer I am today!

 I was born in Baltimore and moved to the UAE for the first 4 years of my life.
 As a young child, I was interested in two things: red cars and drawing.
 The latter would stick with me for the rest of my life.
 I was quite curious about things and would often draw cars because I loved creating art that felt technical.
 These skills would come back later when I began sketching logo's and wireframes.